Myrtle the green sea turtle is our most famous resident.

 - Cameras are allowed, but they must have a wrist or neck strap to prevent being dropped into the exhibit.
 Friends and family will be able to take pictures at the top of the exhibit during the feeding.

 - The program occurs during a scheduled feeding session.
-If the participant does not arrive before 12:30 p.m., they may miss the feeding opportunity.
-There will be no refund for participants that do not show up or arrive late.
+If participants do not arrive before 12:30 p.m., they may miss the feeding opportunity.
+There will be no refund for participants who do not show up or arrive late.

 How to Book